carlosug/install.rse/data/golden/README.md

 ## Annotation Procedures for Gold Standard Corpus
 The dataset was manually annotated to investigate how researchers report installation instructions in GitHub repositories.
 The annotation focused on identifying patterns on the installation methods provided in the README files of these repositories.
 The main steps involved in the annotation process were:
-1. **Repo Selection**: A sample of repositories was selected based on specific criteria.
+1. **Repo Selection**: A sample of repositories was selected from broad research domains and diverse research software project scope
 2. **Manual Annotation**: Each repository's README file was examined manually to identify the presence of installation instructions and their respective methods.
 3. **Classification of Installation Methods**: The installation methods were categorized into types such as "source" "package manager", "container," "build" and "plugin".
 4. **Analysis of Headers**: The headers in the README files (H1 to H6) were analyzed to detect trends and patterns in the structure of installation instructions.